mosip/documentation/docs/_files/id-repository-config-files/README.md

 ## Overview

-This folder contains the files required for local configurations of Resident services.
+This folder contains the files required for local configurations of ID Repository Services.

 1. lombok.jar
 2. settings.xml